Some people use apple cider vinegar to improve the symptoms of eczema. However, it can irritate the skin and may not be suitable for everyone.

-The vinegar results from apple cider that has fermented.
-Some believe that it can heal eczema by rebalancing the skin’s acidity levels and reducing the risk of infection.
+The vinegar comes from fermented apple cider.
+Some believe it can heal eczema by rebalancing the skin’s acidity levels and reducing the risk of infection.

-In this article, we look at the scientific evidence that apple cider vinegar can help to heal eczema.
-We also describe how to use it and the risks.
+In this article, we look at the scientific evidence that apple cider vinegar can help heal eczema.
+We also describe how to use it and examine the risks.

-No high-quality research suggests that the vinegar can improve symptoms of eczema, though there are a few reasons why it could help.
+No high quality research thus far validates that the vinegar can improve eczema symptoms.
+However, there are a few reasons why it could help.

-According to a testimony on the National Eczema Association’s Scratch Pad, adding 2 cups of apple cider vinegar to a warm bath helps to moisturize and soothe the skin.
+According to a testimony on the National Eczema Association, adding 2 cups of apple cider vinegar to a warm bath can help moisturize and soothe the skin.